Dementia Prevention: Reduce Your Risk, Starting Now

-But, says Gottesman, vascular causes of dementia are another story.
+But, vascular causes of dementia are another story.
 Vascular disease can cause or worsen dementia.
 Diseased blood vessels, along with high blood pressure, can cause tiny areas of bleeding or blocked blood flow to the brain — “silent strokes” — that may not even cause noticeable symptoms.

 But when these small areas of brain injury happen over and over again, a person can develop problems with memory, gait, balance and other brain functions.
 Researchers are exploring the role of vascular disease in the development of Alzheimer’s dementia in particular, but it’s not yet clear if or how this occurs.

 Taking steps to improve the health of your blood vessels involves lifestyle changes.
 Since brain changes can start decades before dementia symptoms appear, the earlier you begin preserving your vascular health, the better for your brain.